awslabs/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/rds_for_postgresql/README.md

 ## Validation

-To validate that all rows have been ingested, compare the total count of records (`COUNT(*)`) from your original Timestream for LiveAnalytics database and table with your PostgresQL database and table.
+To validate that all rows have been ingested, compare the total count of records (`COUNT(*)`) from your original Timestream for LiveAnalytics database and table with your PostgreSQL database and table.

 If data from Timestream for LiveAnalytics was unloaded with [DynamoDB logging enabled](../../unload/README.md#export-with-dynamodb-logging-enabled), you can avoid querying Timestream and refer to the DynamoDB table for retrieving the total exported row count from the [unload stage](../../unload/README.md#tracking-the-progress-and-checking-rows-exported).